moviesduniya86/CodeYodha/README.md

-# Utsavmania - Purnea College of Engineering Hackathon
+# Utsavmania - Purnea College of Engineering Hackathon.

 Welcome to the README for the Utsavmania website, created during the **Purnea College of Engineering Hackathon**.
 This project was a collaborative effort by a team of enthusiastic developers: Abhishek Anand, Raushan Kumar, Gautam Singh, and Abhishek Kumar.